 Intramuscular Botulinum Toxin

-Botulinum toxin injections can help with spasticity in the arms and legs, and with muscle spasms in the lower back.
+Botulinum toxin injections can help with spasticity in some patients.
 The medication is injected directly into the muscles that are affected by spasticity.
-The procedure is quick, and there tend to be no side-effects.
+The procedure is quick, and there tends to be very well-tolerated.
 It typically takes 5-10 days for the medication to start working, and the therapeutic effect lasts for 2-3 months.
-Re-treatment can be safely undertaken as often as every 3 months, if necessary.
+Retreatment can be safely undertaken as often as every 3 months.

 Intrathecal Baclofen (ITB)

 The ITB Program at UCSF is a multidisciplinary team effort, which provides up-to-date, comprehensive care for the management of spasticity.
-Individuals interested in receiving more information or a DVD describing ITB therapy, should contact Amy Schwartzburg at 415-353-2069.
+Please contact our team to learn more.